openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

     - **Tier 8** - Advantage 8, Max lethal damage 25
     - **Tier 9** - Advantage 9, Max lethal damage 30

-- **Multi Attack Specialist (tier equals party level, max 6):** When you make an attack, you can choose to incur disadvantage 3, in exchange for an additional attack.
+- **Multi Attack Specialist (tier equals NPC level, max 6):** When you make an attack, you can choose to incur disadvantage 3, in exchange for an additional attack.
 You can use this ability to gain more than one additional attack.
 You can move between each of these attacks or otherwise divide them.
 You must decide before your first attack whether or not to use this feat.
 The disadvantage applies to all attacks for this turn.
 For each tier of this feat you offset the disadvantage penalty by 1.

-- **Multi Target Attack Specialist (tier equals party level, max 5):** Choose either area, projectile, or melee when you take this feat.
+- **Multi Target Attack Specialist (tier equals NPC level, max 5):** Choose either area, projectile, or melee when you take this feat.
 For each tier, you offset the disadvantage penalty associated with by 1.
 So, when you would normally get disadvantage 2, you instead get disadvantage 1 and so on.

 - **Multi Bane Specialist:** Choose two banes that you are able to inflict.
 You are able to make attacks that inflict your targets with both banes at once.
 Your attribute score must be equal to or greater than the power level of both banes combined.
 If the two banes use different key attributes, provided your key attributes for both banes is sufficient, you use the higher of the two attributes for both the attack and determining if you are powerful enough to combine them.

 - **Potent Bane:** Choose a bane.
 When you invoke the chosen bane on a target, Resist rolls to shake off the bane have Disadvantage (the target rolls 2d20 and keeps the lowest, contrary to normal action rolls).

-- **Resilient:** Any time you make a Resist roll, you have Advantage on the d20 roll (roll 2 d20 and keep the higher, contrary to normal action rolls).
+- **Resilient:** Any time you make a Resist roll, you have advantage on the d20 roll (roll 2 d20 and keep the higher, contrary to normal action rolls).

 - **Superior Concentration (tier 1 - 3, your choice):** Without this feat, only a single boon can be persisted with the Sustain minor action.
 Purchasing this feat allows you to sustain one additional boon simultaneously without losing focus on the others you are already focusing on.
 Special: This feat can be purchased multiple times (up to a maximum of 3), each time it is purchased you can maintain one more boon with the Sustain minor action.

 > #### Example Simple Monster Build: Swamp Snakes
 >
-> Returning to the example at the beginning of this section, let’s build our venomous swamp snakes imagining that the party is made up of 3rd level characters.
+> Returning to the example at the beginning of this section, let’s build our venomous swamp snakes imagining that the party is made up of 3rd level characters, and thus we choose to make the Swamp Snakes using the row for level 3 Monsters.
 We decide that the snakes aren’t particularly tough to kill, so referencing the Simple Build Table, we’ll give them the low end of the suggested range and settle on 14 hit points each.
 When it comes to defenses, snakes are fast, mildly sturdy, and weak willed.
 So, we’ll go with the high range for Evasion: 18, the middle range for Toughness: 15, and the low range for Resolve: 12.
 We’ll only assign one primary attribute, giving the snakes an Agility of 5, and we’ll assign Perception, Fortitude, and Deception as secondary attributes with a score of 4.
 >
 > When it comes to feats, we decide to highlight the danger of the venom by choosing Multi Bane Specialist and Bane Focus to allow the snakes to inflict both the stunned and persistent damage banes whenever they land an attack that deals at least 5 damage.